 LEARNING TO WORK

-Established in 2005, Mission’s Learning to Work (LTW) programs serve 1,800 over-age and under-credited students across seven transfer public high schools in Manhattan, Brooklyn, and the Bronx.
-LTW addresses the education achievement gap experienced in under-resourced communities and alleviates barriers to high school graduation, attending college, and finding employment.
+The Mission Society’s Learning to Work (LTW) program serves over-age and under-credited students across seven transfer public high schools in Manhattan, Brooklyn, and the Bronx.
+LTW addresses the education opportunity gap experienced in under-resourced communities, and alleviates barriers to high school graduation, attending college, and finding employment.

-Academic Achievement: In coordination with classroom and administrative staff, Mission provides tutoring and Regents preparation support, helping students complete their coursework with an eye towards graduation.
-Our staff monitors and encourages student attendance through direct outreach, and conducts home visits to prevent learning loss due to high levels of absenteeism.
+In coordination with classroom and administrative staff, the Mission Society supports Academic Achievement through providing tutoring and Regents preparation support, encouraging student attendance through direct outreach, and conducting home visits to prevent learning loss.

-Counseling & Support: Mission Social Workers provide weekly counseling and referrals to critical services, addressing the important issues that impact their emotional health.
-Additionally, Mission creates various enrichment programs at each partner school – including social groups, sports teams, service learning programs – to help students both develop and strengthen their emotional well-being.
+Social Workers provide weekly Counseling & Support and share referrals to critical services to address the important issues that impact students’ emotional health.
+We also create social groups, sports teams, and service learning programs to help students strengthen their emotional well-being.